-If you have a water meter, give your water supply company at least five working days notice so that they arrange a final meter reading.
-If you don’t do this, you may find that you are charged for water used after you have moved out.
+If you have a water meter, give your water company at least 5 working days notice so they can arrange a final meter reading.
+If you don’t give them enough notice you could be charged for water that's used after you move out.

-When you move home you may find that your sewerage is supplied by the company that supplies your water or by a different company.
-If it's a different company, you may get a separate bill, or your water company may include sewerage charges on their bill on behalf of the sewerage company.
+Your sewerage might be supplied by a different company to the one that supplies your water.
+This means you could get a separate bill - or your water company might include sewerage charges on their bill on behalf of the sewerage company.